-This appendix provides some possible solutions to questions that may be encountered while using the UN-SCAN-IT software to digitize (x,y) graphs.
-Please do not struggle with any technical issues that you may have regarding the use of this software, as we can often answer your question and solve your problems based upon our experience.
+This appendix provides some possible solutions to questions that may be encountered while using the UN-SCAN-IT gel software to analyze gels.
+Please do not struggle with any technical issues that you may have regarding the use of this software, as we can often answer your question and solve your problem.
 Please note that the customer support information listed below can also be displayed from within the software by accessing the main Help menu.